operate-first/training/README.md

 * Developed and maintained in markdown files, Jupyter Notebooks, and Jupyter Books.

+* Organized into courses, but set up as modular topics that can be reused across courses.

 Training content ***is not***:

 * Documentation.
 Guides, references, and other documentation resources are maintained as part of the Operate First Knowledge Hub:<br/>
 FIXME... need a subdomain (docs.operate-first.cloud) or path (operate-first.cloud/docs/) where we can place guides and references for ongoing reference after training; training will link out to those references as needed

+* Comprehensive.
+Training content is created and added to Operate First as the community members are able to do so.
+The community can prioritize certain kinds of training depending on its current community goals.

 ## How does this content become training?